TosbackCgusBridge-Bot/CGUs-versions/Orbitz/Privacy Policy.md

 *   Mobile
 *   Vacations by Interest

 © 2017 Orbitz, LLC.
 All rights reserved.
 Orbitz, Orbitz.com, and the Orbitz logo are either registered trademarks or trademarks of Orbitz, LLC in the U.S. and/or other countries.
 Other logos or product and company names mentioned herein may be the property of their respective owners.
-Earn Orbucks on flights, hotels &. more

-*   Earn Orbucks
-*   Get Mobile-Exclusive Deals
-*   Book Flights &.
-Hotels Anywhere
-*   Track Flights &.
-Itineraries

-Send a download link to your mobile device Send text Oops!
-Is it possible you've already downloaded our app?
-Sorry, we are currently having problems connecting to our server.
-You can still download the app by clicking on the app-store buttons in our app page.
-Thank you!
-We are having trouble processing your phone number.
-Try using this format: XXX-XXX-XXXX.
-Thank you!
-It looks like you just tried to enter a non-United States phone number.
-Unfortunately, at this time we are only supporting United States numbers.
-Please enter your number in the following format: XXX-XXX-XXXX.
-Thank you!
-Thank you!
-A text with the download link has been sent to your mobile device Orbitz App Now Available On: By providing your number, you agree to receive a one-time automated text message with a link to get the app.
-Our app offers promotions and booking services.
-No purchase necessary.
-Standard text message rates may apply.